daveyjonezz/liri-node-ap/README.md

 * For movie-this, the user will need to enter a **movie title**.
 If no movie title is entered, it will default to Mr. Nobody.
 * For concert-this, the user will need to enter a **band name**.
 * For spotify-this-song, the user will need to enter a **song title**.
-If no song is entered, it will defualt to THe Sign.
+If no song is entered, it will defualt to The Sign.
 * For do-what-it-says, the user will need to edit the accompanying random.txt file using the format: __command-prompt, related input__.

 ## Program in Action